 Using case studies, this course explores a range of ethical issues confronted by media practitioners.
 A moral reasoning process is used to evaluate conflicting values, apply ethical theories, and evaluate to whom ethical loyalty is due.

-This course is intended as an opportunity for students to study a topic in physics not included in the regular curriculum.
-Instructors consent required.
+This course is intended as an opportunity for students to study a topic in engineering not included in the regular curriculum.
+Instructor's consent required.

 Students will work under the direction of a faculty mentor on a novel research project.
 Permission of the faculty mentor is required prior to enrollment in this course.
 This course may be repeated, though the department may limit the number of credit hours this course counts towards the major.
 Please see the departmental degree requirements for details.